Project

 Audioliterary Poetry between Performance and Mediatization (SP1)

 The sub-project investigates the relationship between poetry on the page, on the stage, as video or audio recordings.
 In particular it examines three fields: (1) live poetry performances (readings, spoken-word, poetry slams) created through the co-presence of audience and performer; (2) the mediatization of performed poetry, e.g. recordings of events published or posted online, situated in and framed by a media landscape transformed by digitalization; (3) contemporary audio poetry: spoken poems recorded in sound studios, produced for acoustic reception and distributed on recordings (CDs etc.) or online.
 Such performative forms significantly broaden the genre of poetry.
-They add levels of meaning to poems, by using the body or the voice, by the role of interaction with the audience, by using visual and auditory effects or by experimenting with poetic techniques like cutting, mixing and sampling.
+They add levels of meaning to poems, by using the body or the voice, by the role of interaction with the audience, by using visual and auditory effects or by experimenting with poetic techniques like cutting, mixing, and sampling.
+At the same time, the multisensority of the performance and mediatization of poetry can make poetry more accessible.

-The theoretical and methodological framework of the sub-project is interdisciplinary, fusing approaches from literary, media and performance studies, including theories of the voice.
+The theoretical and methodological framework of the sub-project is interdisciplinary, fusing approaches from literary, media, cultural, performance, and disability studies, psychology as well as theories of the voice.
 It employs the notion of the “poet-performer” (Julia Novak), highlighting the double role of the author and speaker of a poem.
 Moreover, the sub-project uses the concept of “audio-literariness” (Ludwig Jäger), which denotes “transcriptions” between the visual-scriptural and the auditive-vocal text.
 Audiobook research must be considered as well as literary theories, e.g. theories on the avantgarde.
-Theories of mediatization need to be expanded in order to analyze the circulation of lyrical works and their recordings across multimodal online platforms.
-For the investigation of spoken poetry, the “Manual for the analysis of audio poetry” developed by Wiebke Vorrath, will be applied.
+For the investigation of spoken poetry, the “Manual for the analysis of audio poetry” suggested by Wiebke Vorrath, will be applied.
+Theories of mediatization as well as concepts such as “format” or “interface” need to be expanded in order to analyze the circulation of lyrical works and their recordings across multimodal online platforms.

-To examine audio-literary poetry, its performance and mediatization, researchers from literary studies, performance studies and media studies will collaborate in the sub-project.
+To examine audio-literary poetry, its performance and mediatization, researchers from literary studies, performance studies, psychology and, media studies will collaborate in the sub-project.

 Current research in the sub-project: